 The Butcher of Plainfield couldn’t last for ever and while he died in 1984 at the age of 77, his story lives on.

 The crimes of Ed Gein served, in part, as inspiration for at least two movies:

 Tobe Hooper’s 1974 film and vision of evil, The Texas Chainsaw Massacre and The killer called Buffallo Bill in The Silence of the Lambs starring Jodie Foster and Sir Anthony Hopkins.

 There are so many more fascinating details to the two cases of grave robbing mentioned above.
-I heartily recommend you seek out more information to get the full picture of the atrocities carried out by those grave robbing bad guys Burke, Hare and Gein.
-You won’t regret it.
+I heartily recommend you seek out more information to get the full picture of the atrocities carried out by those grave robbing bad guys Burke and Hare.

 © Colin Lawson Books